Gena0212/Coordinator/README.md

 ### How To Install This Project

 Clone the repository.
 Make sure to also clone the backend from the following respository: https://github.com/Gena0212/Coordinator-back-end.
-Please note that for now the finished project is on the branch try-oauth for both repositories.

 You must set up a google developer console to run this project.
 To do this, go to https://console.cloud.google.com and login (or create an account if you do not already have one).
 After logging in create a project (should be able to do this by clicking the 'Select a project' button in the header'.
 When creating the project, you only need to add a name, you do not need to choose a location.